texfaq/texfaq.github.io/FAQ-complist.md

 ```
 to set spacing between items and between paragraphs within items.
 [`Enumitem`](https://ctan.org/pkg/Enumitem) also permits manipulation of the label format in a
-more ''basic'' (and therefore more flexible) manner than the
+more "basic" (and therefore more flexible) manner than the
 [`enumerate` package](FAQ-enumerate) does.

 The ultimate in compaction (of every sort) is offered by the